|A bunch of dolls with bad hair.|

 Finally, I recommend spraying a coating of hairspray to keep the style in place.
 I use old-fashioned Mink aerosol hair spray.
 This is kind of hard to find but it's worth it if you can get it because it gives the hair a shimmery finish and really helps add shine to dry hair.
 Once the hair spray is dry I put a hair net on the doll to keep the hair in place.

-As always, the dolls shown in this post are or will soon be listed in my store, so please check: http://stores.ebay.com/atelier-mandaline.
+As always, the dolls shown in this post are or will soon be listed in my stores, so please check.
+You can link to all my stores from ateliermandaline.com.

 |The restored hair|